edvalas/project-template/README.md

 My second Query looks at finding the top 5 Constituencies which had the most people run in them.
 From Neo4J docs I was looking at 'Start' Reading Clause to search and also have referenced a blog at References below.

+My third Query looks at finding all of the people and their parties who ran in the Constituencies Galway West and Galway East.

 #### Shortest Path between 2 people.
 This query retreives the Shortest Path between 2 people
 ```cypher